NeuroFan/Compressive_Sensing_C_and_MATLAB/README.md

-Three well-known Sparse Recovery Algorithms i.e. :

-1.Orthogonal Matching Persuits, 2.Iterative Hard Thresholding and 3.Approximage Message Passing, implemented in both MATLAB and C.
+Three well-known Sparse Recovery Algorithms i.e. I.Orthogonal Matching Persuits, II.Iterative Hard Thresholding and III.Approximage Message Passing, implemented in both MATLAB and C.

 If you used the code please cite the following paper: